Glossary of technical writing terms

 cross-reference

-A direction from one part of a document either to another part of the document, or to a different document.
+A cross-reference is a direction from one part of a document to a different part of the document, or to a different document.
 In a printed document, a cross-reference usually contains a page number.
 In an online document, a cross-reference is usually a hyperlink.

 CSS